|No. 3-6||Rev. 3-18-14||Date 8-17-77|

 To outline the University's policy toward employment of relatives and to minimize the negative impact on productivity and job satisfaction created by nepotism or the perception of nepotism.

-For the purpose of this policy immediate family is defined as fathers, mothers, husbands, wives, sons, daughters, brothers, sisters, uncles, aunts, nieces, nephews, first cousins, fathers-in-law, mothers-in-law, brothers-in-law, sisters-in-law, daughters-in-law or sons-in-law.
+For the purpose of this policy immediate family is defined as fathers, mothers, spouses, sons, daughters, brothers, sisters, uncles, aunts, nieces, nephews, first cousins, fathers-in-law, mothers-in-law, brothers-in-law, sisters-in-law, daughters-in-law or sons-in-law.

 A. University policy prohibits any individual holding a position for which payment is made from funds administered by the University to employ, appoint or vote for the appointment of members of his/her immediate family, in or to any position or employment, when the salary, wages, pay or compensation of such appointee is to be paid out of such funds.
 Subordinate supervisors may not hire the immediate family of their superiors, neither may supervisors employ two individuals of the same "immediate family" to positions for which the supervisor is responsible.